 3. Highlight Your Company Culture

-In some surveys almost 90% of office workers want to continue to work from home at least some of the time as organizations introduce Hybrid Working.
-Not only will candidates, who have the pick of companies, want to be able to work remotely when they choose, but they will also want to work flexible hours and days.
+In some surveys almost 90% of office workers want to continue to work from home at least some of the time as organizations continue to debate whether they will provide the opportunity for Hybrid Working.
+Companies with high attrition tend to be those who are trying to enforce a return to full-time office working.
+Not only do candidates, who have the pick of organizations, want to be able to work remotely when they choose, but they also want to work flexible hours and days.
 Consideration of location has become less important than salary.
-If it’s a choice for a highly qualified engineer to work in a company with a more enticing culture, then (s)he may choose that over the highest wage.
+If it’s a choice for a highly qualified engineer to work in a company with a more enticing culture, then they may choose that over the highest wage.
 This makes it important for employers to highlight their USPs, UVPs, and key differentiators, as well as portraying good remote team working to potential employees, not only on their website, but also in their recruitment posts.